Is Full-Frame Really Worth It?

-Full frame cameras have a sensor which is the same size as the industry standard 35mm film cameras of days gone by.
+Full frame cameras have a sensor that is the same size as the industry-standard 35mm film cameras of days gone by.

 Naturally, this larger sensor is able to capture more light and allows for larger pixels for any given resolution, when compared to smaller sensor cameras.
 This trade-off results in a larger, heavier body.

 Full-frame cameras don’t have a crop factor because the 35mm format has been the designated standard size.
 The lens system of full-frame cameras offers more choices than crop sensor systems.

 However, crop sensor systems have caught up.
 For instance, the M43 lens systems from Olympus and Panasonic cover most of the focal lengths that full-frame lens systems do.

 Full-frame has numerous benefits, which ultimately results in better quality images for its users.

 The full frame’s allure is the better low light performance a photographer can attain when compared to a smaller sensor.
 The larger pixels capture more light allowing them to produce cleaner images.

 The larger sensor will let you use higher ISO without the consequence of noise several stops higher than on cropped sensor cameras.

 The dynamic range of full-frame cameras is much better than cropped cameras.
 The dynamic range measures how the spectrum of light and dark areas in an image that a sensor can capture.

 A camera with a limited dynamic range could mean that when you expose your photo for the shadows, you might lose highlight details.